Dampha Kunda Diaspora Organisation is a non-profit association form by the people.

 Introduction:

-The healthcare system in Gambia is built around three levels to deliver the healthcare services to its population: These are primary, secondary, and tertiary.
-There are, to date, four referral hospitals which the government operates are Royal Victoria Teaching Hospital ,Bansang Hospital , Bundung Maternal & Child Health Hospital , Sulayman Junkung General Hospital and Medical research Council.
+The healthcare system in Gambia is structured around three levels of care: primary, secondary, and tertiary.
+Currently, four government-operated referral hospitals serve the country: Royal Victoria Teaching Hospital, Bansang Hospital, Bundung Maternal & Child Health Hospital, and Sulayman Junkung General Hospital.
+The Medical Research Council also plays a significant role in healthcare delivery.

-Primary Health Care:
+Primary Health Care

-Secondary Health Care:
+Secondary Health Care

-Tertiary Health Care:
+Tertiary Health Care

-At this 3rd level, healthcare services are delivered by four main referral hospitals, the Medical Research Council (MRC), and several private and NGO-operated clinics.
-The main referral hospital is at the RVTH on Independence Drive in the capital city, Banjul.
-The other three are located at Bansang, Farafenni and Bwiam.
+At the tertiary level, healthcare services are provided by four main referral hospitals, the Medical Research Council (MRC), and several private and NGO-operated clinics.
+The principal referral hospital is the Royal Victoria Teaching Hospital (RVTH) on Independence Drive in Banjul, the capital city.
+The other three referral hospitals are located in Bansang, Farafenni, and Bwiam (pt, 2026).

 HOME BIRTH VERSUS HOSPITAL AND ITS EFFECT IN GAMBIA

-WHY DAMPHA KUNDA NEED A COMMUNITY HEALTH CENTRE.
+WHY DAMPHA KUNDA NEED A COMMUNITY HEALTH CENTRE

 GEOGRAPHICAL LOCATION

-Dampha Kunda is one of the biggest villages in Fulladu East District, Tumana constituency, Basse.
-Upper River Region the Gambia, west Africa.
-It is 7km to the nearest health centre in Basse, about 60 km to Bansang Hospital and 377 km to Royal Victoria Teaching Hospital (RVTH) in Banjul the capital city .Dampha Kunda village has population of 5200 residents.
+Dampha Kunda is one of the largest villages in the Fulladu East District, Tumana Constituency, Basse.
+Upper River Region, The Gambia, West Africa.
+It is 7 km to the nearest health centre in Basse, approximately 60 km to Bansang Hospital, and 377 km to the Royal Victoria Teaching Hospital (RVTH) in Banjul, the capital city.
+Dampha Kunda village has approximately 5200 residents.

 HOW DO WE FUND OUR PROJECTS